Diverse Junior Faculty Mentoring Program

 The term “diverse faculty” is deliberately broad and encompasses members of traditionally underrepresented and marginalized groups in the academy, including faculty members of color, international, LGBTQ+, and Appalachian faculty, women, and faculty members with disabilities as well as faculty with other intersecting lived experiences and identities.

 The program pairs full-time junior faculty members (including tenure-track, instructional, and clinical faculty) with senior faculty members who have volunteered to collaboratively offer professional guidance to their mentee on individual developmental goals.
 Mentor-mentee pairs are often interdisciplinary but commonly remain within the same college or school.

 Over the course of the academic year, mentees and mentors will meet and collaborate in a confidential, respectful, and continuous relationship.
-We ask mentors-mentees to be in contact about four times per semester.
-Meetings can take place in person or remotely, depending on individual preference and availability.
+We ask mentors-mentees to be in contact about four times per semester, depending on individual preference and availability.

 Rather than following a “top-down” hierarchical model, the program facilitates a collaborative learning opportunity in which faculty can discover strategies on how to best meet specific goals.
 Individual goals may vary considerably and could relate to requirements for research, teaching, publishing, and grant-writing and may also extend to strategies for maintaining a productive work-life balance.
 Crucially, a multicultural mentoring relationship can personalize and demystify the academic trajectories that lead to reappointment, promotion, and professional success.

 - Meeting research requirements and planning publication trajectories